hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/admin-authz-ext-iam.md

 Choose __Filter by clients__ in the dropdown menu.
 Then choose the `admin` role.

 A detailed explanation how to create a role mapping can be found in the [Keycloak official documentation](https://www.keycloak.org/docs/latest/server_admin/#proc-assigning-role-mappings_server_administration_guide).
+If a user does not exist, a new user can be created by following this [Keycloak official guide](https://www.keycloak.org/docs/latest/server_admin/#proc-creating-user_server_administration_guide).

 After this step, the user should have the `admin` role assigned and after they log in, the `roles` claim should appear in the JWT payload.